dcmocanu/sparse-evolutionary-artificial-neural-networks/README.md

 ###### Implementation 2 - SET-MLP using just sparse data structures from pure Python 3 (SET-MLP-Sparse-Python-Data-Structures)

+* An improved version of this Implementation can be found here https://github.com/SelimaC/Tutorial-SCADS-Summer-School-2020-Scalable-Deep-Learning

 * Proof of concept implementation of Sparse Evolutionary Training (SET) for Multi Layer Perceptron (MLP) on lung dataset using Python, SciPy sparse data structures, and (optionally) Cython.
 * This implementation was developed just in the last stages of the reviewing process, and we are briefly discussing about it in the "Peer Review File" which can be downloaded from Reference 1 website.
 * This implementation can be used to create SET-MLP with hundred of thousands of neurons on a standard laptop.
 It was made starting from the vanilla fully connected MLP implementation of Ritchie Vink (https://www.ritchievink.com/) and we would like to acknowledge his work and thank him.
 Also, we would like to thank Thomas Hagebols for analyzing the performance of SciPy sparse matrix operations.
 We thank also to Amarsagar Reddy Ramapuram Matavalam from Iowa State University (amar@iastate.edu), who provided us a faster implementation of the "weightsEvolution" method, after the initial release of this code.